Falconcity of Wonders Overview

 Falconcity’s proposed wonders are a mix of buildings inspired by the classic and more recent wonders of the world with the Eiffel Tower, a theme park and a shopping mall thrown in for good measure.
 Oh, and Venice.

-Although no construction work on any of the Wonders has begun, two residential districts have been built and people have already moved in.
+Although no construction work on any of the Wonders has begun, two residential districts have been built, Western Residence South and North, and people have already moved in.
 There have been mixed reviews about the build quality of the villas, but residents seem happy with the spacious floor plans.
-As of late 2015 there are no shops or other facilities yet in the development.

 Apparently the large Pyramid, named Saam Antares, is to be the largest pyramid ever built.
 How it compares in size to the Great Pyramid at Giza we are not told, but it will be a mixed use complex of residences, offices and recreational attractions.
-Two more pyramids will complete the wonderful illusion, the Dubai Medium Pyramid, Saam Polaris, and the Dubai Small Pyramid, Saam Vega, structures of 20 and 10 storeys respectively that will house serviced hotel apartments managed by ‘a world class hospitality chain’.
+Two more pyramids will complete the wonderful illusion, Saam Polaris and Saam Vega, structures of 20 and 10 storeys respectively that will house serviced hotel apartments managed by ‘a world class hospitality chain’.

 A ‘multidimensional’ development of freehold apartment buildings, mixed-use office/residential buildings, and buildings providing fully serviced apartments.
 The centre piece of this neighbourhood will be the Taj Arabia Palace Hotel, ‘a breathtaking look-a-like of the original and yet four times larger!’
 It will be surrounded by Mughal inspired landscaped gardens full of greenery and water features.